tigros/shortpath/README.md

 fsutil 8dot3name query

-Although it's a good idea to disable 8dot3name because it will bring things to a crawl if you have folders with 1000's of files, you can manually give folders short names like this:
+Since it's a good idea to disable 8dot3name because it will bring things to a crawl if you have folders with 1000's of files, you can manually give folders short names like this:

 fsutil behavior set disable8dot3 0